By Jason Barnette

 Laurens was established in 1785 when the Ninety-Six District was initially split into smaller counties.
 Like many southern towns, the town’s early economy entirely revolved around cotton.
 But after the Civil War, it was one of the few towns to smoothly transition to modern textiles and continue to thrive.

 The small downtown is built around the Laurens County Courthouse – the third courthouse on the site initially purchased in 1792 for two guineas.
-Visitors can begin with an exploration of local history at the Laurens County Museum.
-Located downtown, the museum has three facilities: the original museum, the Witherspoon Building, and the Library and Museum of Revolutionary War History.
+Visitors can begin with an exploration of local history at the Laurens County Museum which contains permanent exhibits about Laurens County as well as rotating exhibits about broader history.

 Free public parking is available around the square – take the opportunity to hop out of the car and go for a walk around the gorgeous town.